Dreadrith/Unity-Localization/README.md

 <img src="https://github.com/user-attachments/assets/cc18d25e-0925-4a2b-88d6-5bb367bcaafb" width="300" />
 <img src="https://github.com/user-attachments/assets/663e5e0e-0a3d-4ffb-b972-603e1e704855" width="300" />
 <br>
 And that’s it!
-Your script can now be read bymore people!
+Your script can now be read by more people!
 But, it does mean the script depends on Unity-Localization to work…

 ---
 ## Dependency Management

 Whether to keep the dependency or not is up to you.
-Either way should not have any errors or conflicts but has its pros and cons.
+Either way should not have any errors or conflicts but has its pros and cons.<br>
 **Keeping the dependency:**<br>
 - Pro: Less clutter in your package.
 - Pro: Polished editor to edit the localization files.
-- Pro: Certain package managers can easily import the localization package along with it
+- Pro: Certain package managers can easily import the localization package along with it.
 - Con: Has to rely on the Unity-Localization package and doesn’t work without it.

 **Removing the dependency:**<br>